Tahir-Siddiqh/Codecademy-Projects/README.md

 * slicing.py is a project on lists and different types they can be sliced.
 * doubleindex.py is a test where I have doubled the value of the index value.
 * revenue.py is a proect on data and iteration.
+* samevalues.py is a test on finding out same vales' index when two lists are provided